Operation Tobacco Road

 Built-in learning

-Daily “Purple Hour” sessions let Red/Blue teams review tactics and lessons learned.
+Daily “Purple Hour” sessions let Red and Blue teams review tactics and lessons learned.

 Across the board, these exercises serve two major purposes.
 First, they help to validate existing plans, policies, procedures, and capabilities.
 Testing how different organizations and agencies at all levels of government and in critical infrastructure sectors will collaborate in response to an emergency verifies that their plans will be effective when a real-world cybersecurity incident arises.
 Second, these exercises help participants identify resource requirements, capacity constraints, and potential areas for improvement.